Steven012820041010/P1A-CS-Students-Simulator/README.txt

 Arraylist<String> list in Reader class
 - The Reader class randomly fetches a specified amount of words, totalling a specified amount of characters from a URL containing words, and puts them into the arraylist.

+List<double> highScores located in EndScreen class
+- Stores the scores generated after each playthrough, and the list is sorted so it presents the highscores in the order of high to low.